collumba/frontend-boilerplate-remix/src/README.md

 - Isolated features that are easier to maintain and test
 - Code organization that mirrors business domain
 - Enables parallel development by different teams

+## Project Structure Notes

+This project uses:

+1. "src" as the root directory instead of traditional "app"
+2. "pages" directory instead of "routes" for Remix routes